top of page

 How EMDR helps us to process difficult and traumatic memories and experience relief from symptoms of anxious distress.

 Eye Movement Desensitization and Reprocessing (EMDR) therapy stands out as a transformative approach in mental health treatment, offering profound relief from the burdens of traumatic memories and associated symptoms of anxious distress.
 Unlike conventional talk therapies such as psychotherapy and Cognitive Behavioural Therapy (CBT), EMDR harnesses the brain's innate capacity to process information and make vital connections, catalysing healing in a more rapid and effective manner.
+Although newer in the suite of Medicare-backed psychological therapies, EMDR is transformative for individuals with trauma and PTSD.

 At the heart of EMDR lies the Adaptive Information Processing (AIP) model, conceptualized by Francine Shapiro, PhD, the pioneer behind EMDR.
 This model illuminates how the brain stores memories differently based on their emotional weight.
 While ordinary memories are seamlessly integrated into our cognitive framework, traumatic memories often remain isolated, festering like unhealed wounds.
 Trauma memories, unlike their benign counterparts, evoke an incessant fight-or-flight response, leaving individuals mired in a perpetual state of hypervigilance and hypersensitivity.